51 Insects That Start With H

 The Hemispherical Scale is a tiny insect that attaches to plants and trees, feeding on their sap.

-This insect that starts with H can cause damage to the vegetation by depriving it of essential nutrients and weakening its overall health.
+This insect that starts with H can damage vegetation by depriving it of essential nutrients and weakening its overall health.

 Infestations can lead to leaf yellowing, defoliation, and stunted growth.